blainerb4/sierra-voice-assistant/README.md

 # Goal

-Create an ai voice assistant using python that will respond to and take action on commands.
+Create an AI voice assistant using python that will respond to and take action on commands.